How to Introduce Young Kids to Classic Literature and Books

 Books they can easily understand can be fun and enjoyable.
 But books that are beyond their current reading ability can provide a challenge that broadens their understanding, knowledge and vocabulary.
+And that can help them do better in school.
 Reading classic literature is a great way to do this.
 Classics are classics for a reason.
 Books that have remained popular with several generations are those that are most appealing to children.

 You can start introducing classics to children as early as 5 or 6 year of age.
-You should continue to read to your kids through the elementary school years, even if they are good readers themselves.
+You should continue to read to your kids through the elementary school years, even if they're good readers themselves.
 Let them read easier books to themselves.
 You can read the more challenging books.

 How to Introduce Classics to Young Readers

 Before you introduce the original version of a book, try to find abridged or other simplified versions.
 Many early readers and picture books provide a basic overview of classic stories.
 If possible, start with those.
 If not, try to find an abridged version.

 Before you start reading, give your child an overview of the story.
 If you have never read the book yourself, search online for overviews or reviews.
 Giving your child an overview can pique their interest and the story will make more sense.

 When you read, you may have to do quite a bit of explaining to make the story understandable.
 As you get further into the book, the amount of explanation will most likely decrease.
 If you feel that some sections of the book are either inappropriate or way beyond your child, skip them.
 Don't read too much at a time.
 Three to five pages a day should be enough unless your child wants more.
 You may be able to increase this amount if your child's understanding has increased.